Chiefs top Bengals 23-20 on last-second kick for AFC title

 Burrow was sacked three times in the first quarter alone and the Bengals offense did not gain a single yard.

-Mahomes, whose ankle had been the subject of speculation all week, looked just fine leading Kansas City to a field goal on its opening possession.
-And when the Chiefs got the ball back, Mahomes did it again, but only after Kadarius Toney failed to pull in a nifty throw for a would-be touchdown — the incompletion was upheld upon review.
+Mahomes looked just fine on his sore ankle in leading Kansas City to a field goal on its opening possession.
+When the Chiefs got the ball back, Mahomes did it again, but only after Kadarius Toney failed to pull in a nifty throw for a would-be touchdown — the incompletion was upheld upon review.

-Cincinnati finally moved the ball in the second quarter, but it also had to settle for Evan McPherson’s chip-shot field goal.
+Cincinnati finally got moving in the second quarter, but it also had to settle for Evan McPherson’s chip-shot field goal.

 So much for two of the league’s highest-scoring offenses.

-The Chiefs finally reached the end zone late in the second quarter, moving briskly downfield behind a couple of nice grabs by Valdes-Scantling.
-The Bengals held on third-and-1 at their 14-yard line, but the Chiefs went for it and Mahomes hit Kelce loosely covered by Jessie Bates III for the touchdown.
+The Chiefs finally reached the end zone late in the second quarter when Mahomes hit Kelce, loosely covered by Jessie Bates III, with a fourth-down throw for the touchdown.
 The Bengals drove 90 yards in the closing minutes, but only added a field goal to get within 13-6 at the break.

-Turns out their offense was just hitting its stride — and another classic was brewing.
+Turns out their offense was just hitting its stride.
+And another classic was brewing.

 After the Chiefs went three-and-out to start the second half, Burrow led the Bengals downfield, bolting through a yawning hole in the defense for a third-down conversion before hitting Higgins from 27 yards out to knot the game 13-all.